msoranno/net_namespace/README.md

 # Adding default route to the bridge in all namespaces

 sudo ip -all netns exec ip route add default via 192.168.1.10

+# Adding sourne NAT to the host iptables

+iptables -t nat -A POSTROUTING -s 192.168.1.0/24 -o wlp4s0  -j MASQUERADE

+# Enable interface talk to each other
+sysctl -w net.ipv4.ip_forward=1

 ```